wjw1758548031/pv-docs-site/docs/petority/features/Demo Mode.md

 + Simulate Scenarios:

     Users can simulate a variety of scenarios, such as tracking pet movements or monitoring health data, allowing them to witness the app's functionalities in action.

+### Transitioning from Demo Mode to Device Binding in Petority

+If you're ready to transition from Demo Mode to the full functionality of the app with actual Petority devices, here's how you can do it:

++ Pairing Your Device, see：[Device Pairing](/docs/petority/features/devices/Device%20Pairing)

+    Once the verification is successful, your Petority device is now bound to your account.
+You will now have access to all the real-time tracking, health monitoring, and other features offered by Petority.